HOW DOES THE SCHOOL KNOW IF CHILDREN NEED EXTRA HELP?

 WILL MY CHILD BE ABLE TO CONTRIBUTE THEIR VIEWS?

-· Children who have PPs discuss their progress and targets when these are reviewed (age appropriate), as well as at termly learning conversation meetings.
+· Children who have IEPs discuss their progress and targets when these are reviewed (age appropriate), as well as at termly learning conversation meetings.

-· If your child has an PP, Statement or EHCP, their views will be sought before any review meetings (as is age appropriate).
+· If your child has an IEP or EHCP, their views will be sought before any review meetings (as is age appropriate).

 · Children are routinely asked to reflect on their learning and share how they feel they are progressing during the course of their daily learning journey.